LBiddiscombe/illumirace/README.md

 ## The "Game"
 Create a new game room, and share the code with friends, or join with a code shared with you.

-The "game" is simple - you'll be shown a grid of 1, 4, 9 or 16 lights.
+The "game" is simple - you'll be shown a grid of 1, 4, or 9 lights.

 They will light in a random order, but everyone in the same room gets the same.